Double-q1015/webshell_tester/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-Active-brightgreen.svg)]()

-A comprehensive automated testing framework for WebShell analysis and validation.
+A comprehensive WebShell automation testing framework for analyzing and validating WebShells.

-## Overview
+## Project Overview

-WebShell Tester is a robust testing framework designed for security researchers and developers to automate the testing and validation of WebShells across various web environments.
-It provides a standardized approach to test WebShell functionality, detectability, and behavior in different web server configurations.
+WebShell Tester is a powerful testing framework designed for security researchers and developers to automate testing and validation of WebShells in various web environments.
+It provides a standardized approach to test WebShell functionality, detectability, and behavior across different web server configurations.
+It makes it easy to deploy webshells to specified environments for learning and testing purposes.

-## Features
+## Key Features

 ### Environment Management
 - 🐳 Docker-based environment isolation
 - 🔄 Multiple web server configurations
-- ⚡ Quick environment deployment and teardown
+- ⚡ Quick environment deployment and cleanup
 - 🔒 Secure container networking

 ### Testing Capabilities